huggingface/huggingface.js/packages/agents/README.md

 # 🤗 Hugging Face Agents.js

-A way to call Hugging Face models and inference Endpoints from natural language, using an LLM.
+A way to call Hugging Face models and Inference Endpoints from natural language, using an LLM.

 ## Install